Waynesburg University

-Waynesburg University is a private university in Waynesburg, Pennsylvania.
+Waynesburg University is a private Christian university in Waynesburg, Pennsylvania, United States.
 It was established in 1850 and offers undergraduate and graduate programs in more than 70 academic concentrations.
-The university enrolls over 2,500 students, including approximately 1,800 undergraduates.
+The university enrolls around 1,400 students, including approximately 1,100 undergraduates.

 History

-In honor of General Anthony Wayne, the university was founded in 1849 as Waynesburg College by the Cumberland Presbyterian Church — now affiliated with the Presbyterian Church (USA) — and was officially established with a charter by the Commonwealth of Pennsylvania in 1850.
+In honor of General Anthony Wayne, the university was founded in 1849 as Waynesburg College by the Cumberland Presbyterian Church and was officially established with a charter by the Commonwealth of Pennsylvania in 1850.

-Waynesburg University is located on a contemporary campus on the hills of southwestern Pennsylvania, and has also facilities in the Greater Pittsburgh Region.
+Waynesburg University is located on a contemporary campus on the hills of southwestern Pennsylvania, and also has facilities in the Greater Pittsburgh Region.

 Miller Hall and Hanna Hall are listed on the National Register of Historic Places.

 Academics

-Curriculum

-Waynesburg University offers Bachelor's and Master's degrees in up to 70 majors and minors.
+Waynesburg University offers bachelor's and master's degrees in up to 70 majors and minors.
+It is accredited by the Middle States Commission on Higher Education.

-Accreditation

-The university is accredited by the Middle States Commission on Higher Education.

-Graduate and professional studies (GPS)
+Graduate and professional studies

 The university offers graduate programs in business, counseling, education, criminal investigation and nursing.
 The programs are designed to serve the working professional in the Pittsburgh region and beyond via off-campus facilities in the Greater Pittsburgh region.

 The Graduate School of Professional Studies offers degrees in athletic training, business, nursing, education, counseling and criminal investigation at the Pittsburgh facilities as well as in Waynesburg and online.
 The Master of Business Administration (MBA) program (IACBE accredited) is the third largest in the Pittsburgh region.
-Waynesburg University also offers a Doctoral Program of Nursing Practice (CCNE Accredited) and a Ph.D. in Counselor Education and Supervision (CACREP Accredited).
+Waynesburg University also offers a Doctoral Program of Nursing Practice (CCNE accredited) and a Ph.D. in Counselor Education and Supervision (CACREP accredited).

 Stover Center for Constitutional Studies and Moral Leadership

-Waynesburg University’s Stover Center for Constitutional Studies and Moral Leadership, named after Dr. W. Robert Stover, brings Stover Constitutional Fellows and other guest speakers to campus and offers an array of experiences to a select group of students designated as Stover Scholars.
+Waynesburg University's Stover Center for Constitutional Studies and Moral Leadership, named after W. Robert Stover, brings Stover Constitutional Fellows and other guest speakers to campus and offers an array of experiences to a select group of students designated as Stover Scholars.
 These experiences include special seminars, visits with state officials, and internships in the fields of government, law, and public policy.